-The aim of this workshop is to give Early Career Researchers or PhD students (particularly final year students) skills to conduct effective professional networking conversations and to use networking as a tool for developing their professional networks.
+The aim of this workshop is to give Academics, Researchers or PhD students, the relevant skills to conduct effective professional networking conversations and to use networking as a tool for developing their professional networks.

 Networking is recognised by established researchers and Academics as an essential tool for career development and professional advancement.